mdsimmo/PixelDungeonPhotoMaker/README.md

 ======================

 <h3>Description</h3>
 This project is to create images for the <a href="http://pixeldungeon.wikia.com">Pixel Dungeon Wiki</a>.
-It currently can only create the infobox images and basic images.
+It currently can create the infobox images, basic images and glowing echantments.
+There is still a lot that can be imroved, so if you're a developer, please add whatever you want.

 <h3>How to use it</h3>